Les Capétiens partout! (Capetians Everywhere! — 1954)

 The Capetians Rive Droite

-Unveiling Les Capétiens partout! to the public in the exhibition at the Jean Larcade Gallery was certainly not easy, given the difficulty of installing a piece of such monumental dimensions.
+Showing Les Capétiens partout! to the public in the exhibition at the Jean Larcade Gallery was certainly not easy, given its monumental dimensions.
 Mathieu stated that the police was enlisted to facilitate its arrival at the gallery at 82 rue du Faubourg Saint-Honoré.
 As he stated, climbing to the third floor where the canvas occupied the entire wall of the second room, was “slow and dramatic”.
 Several photographs by the filmmaker and photographer Robert Descharnes, along with a number of articles in the press, bore witness to the event.